Houston – KRPC 2 Investigates first told you about 364 Harris County Criminal Cases that received Brady Violations last month.

 The notices came after an internal investigation at the Houston Forensic Science Center (HFSC), where Crime Scene Unit Investigator Katie Busack was terminated for what HFSC called “dishonesty and lack of candor.”

-When Busack’s mangers spoke to her about it, they say she “was dishonest with leadership about the dates of origin.”
+When Busack’s managers spoke to her about it, they said she “was dishonest with leadership about the dates of origin.”

-Another case these Brady Notices have affected is the 2021 death of 5-year-old Samuel Olson.
+Another case in which these Brady Notices have been applied is the 2021 death of 5-year-old Samuel Olson.
 Recently, Benjamin Rivera pleaded guilty to tampering with evidence by helping his roommate move the boy’s body.
 Prosecutors believe the Brady Notice will not affect Rivera’s case.